-If you used WordPress then you got too many errors like 500 Internal Server Error, wp-admin not Working, 500 error, Error establishing a database connection and lots of others.
+If you used WordPress then you got too many errors like 500 Internal Server Error, wp-admin not Working, 500 error, Error establishing a database connection, and lots of others.
 Some errors are very irritating errors and “[an error occurred while processing this directive]” is one of them.

 Some errors occur from file permission and some when you change your web hosting service.
-I get this issue when I change my hosting service and turn into the new hosting.
+I get this issue when I change my hosting service and turn it into the new hosting.

 I’ve recently transferred a new host to my WordPress website.

 When the first time I went to the website I got 500 Internal server errors after creating a backup.

 When I fix this error, I got 500 errors but after refreshing a page, I got “[an error occurred while processing this directive]”.

 So I began to search for why this error occurs and how I fix it.
 After some research, I didn’t get any satisfying answers to my question.

 I looked around with FTP and saw that all the files and folders allowed on the site were set to 666.
 I removed all the files and removed my backup using a different method … the same result “Well,” I thought.
 “Maybe backup is bad, but I do not have another.”